top of page

 • -0.002 SD of 4 and ES of 8.

 So, what is the big deal about this?
-This shows that there is a potential sweet spot that you can find when altering your primer seating depth.
-Here, to which absolutely amazed me, was an SD of 1 and an ES of 1 at -0.001" under flush with an average speed of 2667 FPS.
+This shows that there could be a potential sweet spot that you can find when altering your primer seating depth.
+Here, to which absolutely amazed me, was an SD of 1 and an ES of 2 at -0.001" under flush with an average speed of 2667 FPS.
+However, with this only being a sample size of 3 shots, this can be all noise and way more rigorous testing is required to draw any conclusions.

 In my testing I measured to the granule of powder with the RCBS Matchmaster, and used some pretty sophisticated equipment too, like the AMP, Primal Rights CPS, L.E.
 Wilson Hand dies with the Arbor Press that produces, for me, 0.001" runout or less, and the Accuracy One Primer Depth Gauge.
 Testing with "cheaper" components, did not yield results as good as these.
 So, results will vary on your ability to produce "good" ammo to begin with and having your marksmanship fundamentals down.
 I would also encourage you to report your results back to me.
 While I found this to work for me and confirmed my groupings, SD, and ES on three separate days from ranging temperatures of 73-90 degrees Fahrenheit, I can't say that statistically, this is something that is groundbreaking for the shooting community until more people report their conclusions back in to make an analysis of the results from across the board.

 However, does primer seating depth matter and affect accuracy?
-Yes, it did for me at-least.
+I am not 100% certain.
+More testing needs to be conducted.

 On another note, can you make ammo that is amazing without altering the seating depth of primers?
 You bet, no doubt about it.
 People have been doing it for years.
 However, I personally am always looking to improve my hand-loading processes more each day.
 I can see this step being utilized in a bench-rest scenario because now, we are dabbling on the concept of hitting targets vs shooting the tiniest hole possible.
 Which, this can be argued from a million different perspectives: Is it worth it for certain ranges?
-Is it worth it for competing in certain divisions?, etc. However, I think everyone could benefit by closing their groupings up and shooting better SD's and ES's.
-Especially, if they prepare their hand-loads with the utmost precision as possible with some of the best tools around that allow the individual hand-loader to do so.
-Side note: I do not mean to discredit the ability, by any means, to make good ammo with "lower-priced point components and tools."
-This is why when I explain hand-loads, I put the terms good, consistent, cheaper, all in quotation marks because ultimately it is completely subjective.
-However, for a test like this to see the proof of the results, it took a lot of work and severe OCD.
+Is it worth it for competing in certain divisions?

 All in all, give it a shot and see if it works for you.